Project 2025 - what we know about the ‘dystopian’ manifesto for Trump’s second term

 That consolidation of power would also insulate Trump against legal threats and could usher in a wave of attacks against immigrants, reproductive healthcare and civil rights protections for LGBT+ people.

+Civil rights groups and Democratic members of Congress have launched a “task force” and opposition campaigns in an attempt to safeguard the federal goverment against the rigt-wing wishlist.

-House Democrats led by California Rep. Jared Huffman created a Stop Project 2025 Task Force to coordinate with members of Congress, pro-democracy and civil rights groups and impacted communities “to coordinate on examining, highlighting, preempting, and counteracting this right-wing plot to undermine democracy.”
+House Democrats led by California Rep. Jared Huffman co-created the task force coordinate with members of Congress, pro-democracy and civil rights groups and impacted communities “to coordinate on examining, highlighting, preempting, and counteracting this right-wing plot to undermine democracy.”

 “Project 2025 is more than an idea, it’s a dystopian plot that’s already in motion to dismantle our democratic institutions, abolish checks and balances, chip away at church-state separation, and impose a far-right agenda that infringes on basic liberties and violates public will,” Huffman said in a statement on June 11.